 - 1. Locate the latch access fasteners on the module.
 One is centered below the top row of pixels and one is centered above the bottom row. - 2.
-With a 1/8"Allen wrench, turn the latch access fasteners a quarter turn as seen in Figure 22.
+With a 7/32-inch nut driver or C"Allen wrench, turn the latch access fasteners a quarter turn as seen in Figure 23.
 The top one should be turned clockwise and the bottom one counter-clockwise. - 3.
-Pull the display module far enough to reach around the back and disconnect the ribbon cables.
+Pull the module of the display far enough to reach around the back and disconnect the ribbon cables.